What exactly do companies promise?

 This allows you to automatically track who is eating in which restaurants or watching movies.
 If a social network between 5 and 20 generates annual sales per customer, why does not it offer you Plan B for the same amount to choose a truly private service?

-The cost would surely not be prohibitive.
-Facebook, for example, says per user accounts for about one dollar a year to keep its infrastructure running.
+The cost certainly wouldn't be prohibitive.
+Facebook, for example, says it spends around one dollar per year per user to keep its infrastructure running.

 Models for data protection